samjulien/blog/_posts/2018-09-05-achieving-security-awareness-through-social-engineering-attacks.markdown

 4. Clickbait is widely used in social engineering, don’t trust it.

-5.  **We need to run phishing campaigns quarterly for compliance reasons**, but we should have a signed policy in place and a formal training as well.
+5. Before running phishing campaigns, there should be policies and formal training in place.

 6. Although potentially controversial, hard to spot spear phishing emails create a more impactful “teachable moment” (as Jayson says).

 7. Certain topics of Security Awareness training should be tailored by role.
-We should have a site that groups all this information and internal security-focused newsletters could be useful as well.
+An organization should have a site that groups all this information and internal security-focused newsletters could be useful as well.

 8. Controlled live demos with tools like the WiFi Pineapple and the Bash Bunny help raise security awareness.